timothydsmith/AMOJ-latex-template/README.md

 > Example: John D. Smith,<sup>1</sup> Jane.
 B. Citizen<sup>2</sup> and Joseph C. Doe<sup>3</sup>

-Collaborative groups may be included in author lists, however AMOJ currently cannot provide a means for including a listing of individual members of collaborative groups.
+Collaborative groups may be included in author lists, however JSHESS currently cannot provide a means for including a listing of individual members of collaborative groups.

 <a name="author-affiliation"></a>
 #### Author affiliation